 Drink Golden Milk

-A traditional Ayurvedic sleep tonic that is Golden Milk.
+Golden Milk is a traditional Ayurvedic sleep tonic rich turmeric, which also reduces inflammation.
 Gently simmer 1/2 cup of milk (whole cow’s milk or your choice of soy, almond or coconut milk from the refrigerated section) and 1/2 cup unsweetened coconut milk from a can.
-Simmer with at least 1/4 teaspoon each turmeric, cinnamon and ginger along with a six whole peppercorns. strands of saffron.
+Simmer with at least 1/4 teaspoon each turmeric, cinnamon, and ginger, along with a six whole peppercorns.
+(You can also add a pinch of saffron.)
 After a few minutes, remove from the heat, and sip yourself to sleep.

 03 of 06